Nicole Irmer | Posted in Licensing Defense on November 27, 2022

-Being a health care professional is a rewarding career but also comes with its demands and stressors.
+Being a healthcare professional is a rewarding career but also comes with its demands and stressors.
 The profession can require working long hours to help others in physical and emotional need, thereby sacrificing the healer’s personal and family life.
-The pressure on the health care professional may be overwhelming and if not addressed constructively may lead to the use and abuse of drugs and alcohol, which in turn may have devastating consequences to the health care provider’s license or an aspiring licensee.
+This has never been more true than during the Coronavirus Pandemic.
+The pressure on the healthcare professional may be overwhelming and if not addressed constructively may lead to the use and abuse of drugs and alcohol, which in turn may have devastating consequences to the health care provider’s license or an aspiring licensee.

 The New Regulations detail the responsibility of the Health Care Licensee and his/her worksite monitor, the frequency of random drug/alcohol screenings, criteria for Petitions for Reinstatement as well as several other topics.
 The new regulations allow for uniformity amongst Healing Arts Professionals, and can be found at: Senate Bill 1441.